Published:

 The costs for a platform solution depend on the model, the number of sections, and the transaction volume.
 The following table provides guidelines for an association with 40 sections and an annual total volume of EUR 500,000.

-Cost Factor | Model A: Decentralised | Model B: Platform (PSP) | Model C: White-label |
+Cost Factor | Model A: Decentralized | Model B: Platform (PSP) | Model C: White-Label |

-Association Setup Costs | EUR 0 | EUR 0–2,000 (depending on PSP) | EUR 5,000–20,000 (integration) |
+Setup costs Association | EUR 0 | EUR 0–2,000 (depending on PSP) | EUR 5,000–20,000 (integration) |

-Association Running Costs | EUR 0 (sections pay themselves) | Revenue share or platform fee | License fee from approx. EUR 200–500/mth. |
+Running costs Association | EUR 0 (sections pay themselves) | Revenue share or platform fee | License fee from approx. EUR 200–500/month |

-Transaction Fees (per section) | approx. 1.3–2.5% (own PSP account) | approx. 1.3–2.5% (centrally negotiated) | approx. 1.0–1.8% (volume discount) |
+Transaction fees (per section) | approx. 1.3–2.5 % (own PSP account) | approx. 1.3–2.5 % (centrally negotiated) | approx. 1.0–1.8 % (volume discount) |

-Association Admin Effort | High (manual contribution collection) | Low (dashboard, automatic) | Low (dashboard, API) |
+Admin effort Association | High (manual contribution collection) | Low (Dashboard, automatic) | Low (Dashboard, API) |

-Admin Effort per Section | Medium (managing own account) | Low (onboarding by association) | Low (onboarding by association) |
+Admin effort per section | Medium (managing own account) | Low (onboarding by association) | Low (onboarding by association) |

-Break-even (estimated) | Immediately | From approx. 10–15 sections | From approx. 50+ sections |
+Break-even (estimated) | Immediate | From approx. 10–15 sections | From approx. 50+ sections |

 7. Checklist: Setting up an association platform for payments